Dental Treatments

 - PRF (platelet-rich fibrin) applications

-Surgical dental treatments:
+Surgical dental treatments in Antalya:

 Simple tooth extraction: